githubtraining/write-javascript-actions/responses/10_create-js-files.md

 ### :keyboard: Creating the javascript files for your new Action.

-1. Add the following contents to the `.github/actions/joke-action/joke.js` file:
+1. Create and add the following contents to the `.github/actions/joke-action/joke.js` file:

    ```javascript
    const request = require("request-promise");